cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-alter-table.md

 :   This command acquires a `SHARE UPDATE EXCLUSIVE` lock.

 DROP CONSTRAINT [IF EXISTS]
 :   Drops the specified constraint on a table, along with any index underlying the constraint.
 If `IF EXISTS` is specified and the constraint does not exist, no error is thrown.
-Greenplum Database issues a notice in this case instead.
+Cloudberry Database issues a notice in this case instead.

 DISABLE ROW LEVEL SECURITY
 ENABLE ROW LEVEL SECURITY
 :   These forms control the application of row security policies belonging to the table.
-If enabled and no policies exist for the table, then Greenplum Database applies a default-deny policy.
+If enabled and no policies exist for the table, then Cloudberry Database applies a default-deny policy.
 Note that policies can exist for a table even if row level security is disabled - in this case, the policies will NOT be applied and the policies will be ignored.
 See also [CREATE POLICY](/docs/sql-statements/sql-statement-create-policy.md).

 NO FORCE ROW LEVEL SECURITY
 FORCE ROW LEVEL SECURITY